notaryproject/.github/GOVERNANCE.md

 * Any subproject maintainer is eligible for a position as an org maintainer
 * No one company or organization can employ a simple majority of the org maintainers
 * An org maintainer may step down by submitting an [issue](https://github.com/notaryproject/.github/issues/new) stating their intent and they will be moved to emeritus.
 * Org maintainers MUST remain active on the project.
-If they are unresponsive for > 3 months they will lose org maintainership unless a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) of the other org maintainers agrees to extend the period to be greater than 3 months
+If they are unresponsive for > 3 months they will lose org maintainership unless a [two-thirds supermajority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) of the other org maintainers agrees to extend the period to be greater than 3 months
 * Any eligible person may stand as an org maintainer by opening a [PR](https://github.com/notaryproject/.github/pulls).
 * When a PR is opened the project maintainers may vote
-  * The voting period will be open for a minimum of three business days and will remain open until a super-majority of project maintainers has voted
+  * The voting period will be open for a minimum of three business days and will remain open until a [two-thirds supermajority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) of project maintainers has voted
   * Only current org maintainers are eligible to vote via casting a single vote each via a -1/+1 comment on the nomination issue or approving in GitHub.
-  * Once a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) has been reached the maintainer elect must complete [onboarding](#onboarding-a-new-maintainer) prior to becoming an official Notary Project maintainer.
+  * Once a [two-thirds supermajority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) has been reached the maintainer elect must complete [onboarding](#onboarding-a-new-maintainer) prior to becoming an official Notary Project maintainer.
   * Once the maintainer onboarding has been completed a pull request is made on the repo adding the new maintainer to the [MAINTAINERS](MAINTAINERS) file.
 * When an org maintainer steps down, they become an emeritus maintainer